hughdbrown/curious_quoran/README.md

 TBD

 Yet another curated reading list of short stories: http://recommendedreading.tumblr.com/rss Coursera API: for description concatenate shortname and name to underscore general topic.

+Once I had the pipeline in place, adding new resources (like curated writing from [Longform](http://longform.org) and changing the user profile or question page was a trivial matter.